drocheam/optrace/docs/source/sampling.rst

 Polarization Sampling
 ==========================

-For generating ray polarizations the procedure in :numref:`tracing_pol` is applied.
+For generating linear ray polarizations the procedure in :numref:`tracing_pol` is applied.
 :math:`s = [0, 0, 1]` is a vector parallel to the optical axis and :math:`s' \in \mathcal{S}` from the directions generated above.
 The initial polarization :math:`E` lies in the xy-plane and has some randomly distributed angle :math:`\mathcal{A}` inside this plane.